 Derek Brewster‘s Jasper is a decent platform game from the early days of the ZX Spectrum.
-It was published by Micromega in 1984.
+It was first published by Micromega in 1984.

 Jasper himself is a yellow mouse, and his raison d’etre in life is: making it home across 22 screens of obstacles.

 If Jasper touches any moving baddies while jumping he’s toast and loses a life.
 He can also pick up and use objects he finds and can carry up to five different items at once.
 And these objects tend to have a specific purpose, so you must work out what does what to progress.

 As Spectrum platform games go: Jasper is quite difficult, but still fun to play now.
 Graphically it’s colourful and cute, and has stood the test of time reasonably well.